Don Mills: Transportation

 Several major roadways are situated in Don Mills, including Lawrence Avenue, and York Mills Road, which serves as the neighbourhood's northern boundary.
 To the east, the neighbourhood is bounded by the Don Valley Parkway, a major municipal controlled access highway.
 Eglinton Avenue is a major roadway situated south of Don Mills.

 Public transportation in Don Mills is provided by the Toronto Transit Commission (TTC).
 The TTC operates several bus routes in the neighbourhood.
-The TTC plans for light rail service in the neighbourhood by 2023, with the opening of Line 5 Eglinton, a light rail line to be operated as a part of the Toronto subway system.
-Stations for the new line would be located along Eglinton Avenue, with Aga Khan Park & Museum and Science Centre station situated in the south of Don Mills.
+The TTC plans for light rail service in the neighbourhood by 2024, with the opening of Line 5 Eglinton, a light rail line to be operated as a part of the Toronto subway system.
+Stations for the new line would be located along Eglinton Avenue, with Aga Khan Park & Museum and Science Centre station situated just south of Don Mills.
 The neighbourhood serves as a transition point for Line 5 Eglinton, with the line operating as a surface level route for every stop east of Science Centre station.